The Enneagram has been all the rage in the last few years, and as a personality-test junkie, I am on board.

 Nines also lean towards peace, which means that they sometimes find it hard to follow through and say no. And in true Peacemaker fashion, they tend to take on the role of conflict-counselor for everyone in the house, which can be emotionally exhausting.
 Remembering that kids need boundaries and routine will help children of nines develop their sense of self and space to figure out who they are.

-This article was originally published on July 25, 2019.
+This article was originally published on July 25, 2019 and has been updated for timeliness.